 The park’s brimming with beauty.
 Small pools are nestled amidst the rolling green hills.
 Winding roads lead you to panoramic viewpoints.
 Showcasing grassy balds and lush valleys stretching off to the horizon.

-There are thickly wooded areas, containing a myriad of footpaths.
+There are thickly wooded areas containing a myriad of footpaths.
 But Killarney National Park isn’t all-nature.
-There’s the well preserved Ross Castle; and the historic Muckross House and attached farmlands.
+There’s the well-preserved Ross Castle, the historic Muckross House, and attached farmlands.

 GETTING FROM DUBLIN TO KILLARNEY NATIONAL PARK

-Most travelers start driving the Ring of Kerry at Killarney National Park.
+Most travelers drive the Ring of Kerry at Killarney National Park.

-So like that day trip, Killarney National Park is far from Dublin.
-Driving it takes around 3 hours and 40 minutes for Dublin.
+So, like that day trip, Killarney National Park is far from Dublin.
+Driving takes around 3 hours and 40 minutes for Dublin.

 THINGS TO DO IN KILLARNEY